ioccc-src/winner/faq.md

 That being said many (if not most) of these entries have been fixed and some others will be looked at, when found.

+In some cases the [bugs.md](/bugs.md) file may note a known macOS problem with an entry.
+Should you manage to port the entry, and assuming your changes also attempt to preserve the orignal intent of the IOCCC entry, we would encourage you to submit a pull request with your ported code.

 ### <a name="faq3_4"></a>FAQ 3.4: Why does clang or gcc fail to compile an IOCCC winner?